ozdemiremrah81/rsschool-devops-course-tasks/task4/readme.md

 # The RS School - AWS DevOps Course
 ## Task4 Documentation

+This part is explaining evaluation criterias for task4.
+If you need the infra setup details, please check the pages after the screenshots.

 - Preparing the environment: Two screenshots as a proof of working on the right kubernetes cluster.
 ![Preparing the environment](https://github.com/ozdemiremrah81/rsschool-devops-course-tasks/blob/task4/task4/screenshots/0kubeconfig.png)
 ![Preparing the environment](https://github.com/ozdemiremrah81/rsschool-devops-course-tasks/blob/task4/task4/screenshots/0public_ip.png)